3DLIRIOUS/MeshLabXML/README.md

 ## Logo

-The MLX logo is a rainbow colored quatrefoil torus knot with vornoi meshing.
+The MLX logo is a rainbow colored quatrefoil torus knot with Voronoi meshing.
 This model is created entirely using MLX; it's source code is included in the "examples" directory.
 This is a moderately complex script that should give you an idea of some of the things that MLX can do; it makes heavy use of the powerful muparser functions.

 ## Tips